Juliusc01/commit-min/README.md

 Instructions for how to run the experiments are located in the experiments directory in the Readme.txt file

 ## User manual
-Our user manual is located at the top level of the repository, called User Manual.pdf
+Our user manual is located at the top level of the repository, called UserManual.pdf